 The Orkney IJB's Standing Orders, which were approved in March 2016, ensures that board meetings are open to the public and only where there is a requirement to do so will an item be considered in private.
-It is proposed that these will be updated alongside the review of the Scheme of Integration, which is due to commence later in 2020.
+It is proposed that the Orkney IJB standing orders will be updated alongside the review of the Scheme of Integration, which is due to commence later in 2020.
 The Orkney IJB Chair is responsible for giving public notice of the time and place of each meeting of the Orkney IJB by posting on the website not less than five clear days before the date of each meeting.
 Further information on the agenda, reports and minutes of all committees can be found within the link at section 12 of the management commentary.
-These meetings are also audio cast so can be accessed at the time of the meeting or are recorded for listening later.
+These meetings are also audio cast so can be accessed at the time of the meeting and are recorded for listening later.

 The Community and Engagement Strategy was approved on 6 December 2017.
 As well as more traditional methods of communication, Orkney IJB is developing innovative new approaches to communication, active participation and community engagement.
 An example of this is 'The Place Standards Survey' tool, which aims to gain a greater understanding of service priorities and lifestyles choices of communities.
-The 'Orkney Opinions' survey also asked a random selection of the population on service specific questions.
+The 'Orkney Opinions' survey also asked a random selection of the population on service specific questions in an effort to deliver greater community participation in identifying service priorities.
 A further review of the strategy will take place in 2020.

 The Chief Officer was also available to meet with staff, third sector and the public throughout the year at various locations.
 During the consultation period of the new Strategic Plan, the Chief Officer and Orkney Health and Care Senior Management Team had a stand at all the local agricultural shows, Stromness Shopping Week and a Saturday in the Tesco Foyer.
 The Chief Officer has also been attending Community Council meetings and has given a commitment to attend these twice a year.
-The Chief Officer regularly posts on the Chief Officer Twitter page and LinkedIn account.
+The Chief Officer Twitter page and LinkedIn account.